Francis III, Duke of Brittany: Duchy of Brittany

 In 1524, the Dauphin inherited the Duchy of Brittany on his mother's death, becoming Duke Francis III, although the Duchy was actually ruled by officials of the French crown.
+In 1532, after much discourse with the Breton deputies, demands were laid before the French crown.
+The Dauphin was to arrive at Rennes as duke and owner of the duchy, King Francis would be granted usufruct (use of it) and management of it and, after the union with France, the Dauphin would sign an oath that respects the duchy's rights and privileges.
+Francis agreed to these demands and passed an edict annexing the Duchy of Brittany to France.
+On 14 August 1532, the Dauphin was crowned Duke Francis III in Rennes Cathedral.

-The Duchy was inherited upon the death of Francis by his brother, Henry; upon Henry's succession to the French throne in 1547, the Duchy and the crown were effectively merged, the Breton estates having already tied the succession of the Duchy to the French crown, rather than to the line of succession of the Dukes of Brittany, by vote in 1532.
+Upon Henry's succession to the French throne in 1547, the Duchy and the crown were effectively merged, the Breton estates having already tied the succession of the Duchy to the French crown.
+This resulted in the former duchy effectively becoming the Province of Brittany.

 Death

-The Dauphin Francis died at Château Tournon-sur-Rhône on 10 August 1536, at the age of eighteen.
-The circumstances of his death seemed suspicious, and it is believed by many that he was poisoned.
-However, there is ample evidence that he died of natural causes, possibly tuberculosis.
-The Dauphin had never fully recovered his health from the years spent in damp, dank cells in Madrid.
+The Dauphin Francis died at the Château de Tournon on 10 August 1536, at the age of eighteen.
+The circumstances of his death appeared suspicious, and many believed he was poisoned.
+However, there is considerable evidence suggesting that he died of natural causes, possibly tuberculosis.

 After playing a round of tennis at a jeu de paume court "pré[s] d'Ainay", the Dauphin asked for a cup of water, which was brought to him by his secretary, Count Montecuccoli.
-After drinking it, Francis collapsed and died several days later.
-Montecuccoli, who was brought to the court by Catherine de' Medici, was accused of being in the pay of Charles V, and when his quarters were searched a book on different types of poison was found.
-Catherine de' Medici was well known to have an interest in poisons and the occult.
-Under torture, Montecuccoli confessed to poisoning the Dauphin.
+Shortly after drinking it, Francis collapsed and died several days later.
+Montecuccoli, who had been brought to the court by Catherine de' Medici, was accused of being in the pay of Charles V. When his quarters were searched, a book detailing several types of poison was discovered.
+Catherine de' Medici was widely known to have an interest in poisons and the occult.
+Under torture, Montecuccoli confessed to poisoning the Dauphin and was subsequently executed.

-In an age before forensic science, poison was usually suspected whenever a young, healthy person died shortly after eating or drinking.
-There was no way to pinpoint and trace the substance after death; therefore, it was considered a quick, easy and untraceable form of homicide.
-There have been several other suspected cases of political-murder-by-poison in the French royal family through the ages.